MousaviLaleh/Movies-ETL/README.md

 We filtered out the TV shows, consolidated the redundant data, removed the duplicates and formatted the Wikipedia data, to achieve desired form.<br/>

 **Extract and Transform the Kaggle and rating data** <br/>
-The same process for consolidating the redundant data, removing the duplicates, formatting and grouping the data.
+The same process, we consolidated the redundant data, removed the duplicates, formatted and grouped the data.
 The Kaggle and rating data were then merged with the Wikipedia movies DataFrame.<br/>

 **Load the data to a PostgreSQL Database** <br/>
 <br/>